byuitechops/audit-early-documentation/locked-files-audit/locked-files-key-components.md

 ### Methods:
 #### GetFileList
-This grabs a GroupCategory object from the canvas API.
+This grabs a LockedFile object from the canvas API.

 ##### Parameters: